On Jan, 7 2020

 Retarget, retarget, retarget

 Here’s the reality: most customers who visited your e-commerce store during the holidays didn’t make a purchase.
 Now is the chance to retarget them with your post-holiday marketing campaign and point out that the products they looked at a few weeks before are still on sale.
 Or better yet, tell them you have new products to offer them!

 There’s plenty of tools to help you do this.
-The Carts Guru marketing automation tool, for example, can help you identify customers needing to be retargeted using a powerful multichannel approach.
+They can help you identify customers needing to be retargeted using a powerful multichannel approach.
 You can then remind them about all the great products still sitting in their carts!

 Turn returns into something positive